 Costs for both need adding together.
 It’s required to get an idea of what the cost of total insurance would be.
 Vehicle insurance companies do not factor in warranty insurance.
 It will have no bearing on the premium cost.
 The same will apply to the warranty insurers.

-In some cases, the vehicle owner may be better off to increase the amount of insurance coverage.
+In some cases, the vehicle owner may be better off increasing the amount of insurance coverage.
 As it pertains to the insurance that is available to them.
 Referring to the products available through the vehicle insurance company.
-Plus, they can do this by adding on extra coverage.
+Plus, they can do this by adding on the extra coverage.
 Also, they can add this to the mandatory insurance.
 They may choose to do this instead of investing in warranty insurance.

 Looking at it from the other side there is always the concern of defect or breakdown in the vehicle.
-It is for this reason that people buy the warranty insurance.
+It is for this reason that people buy warranty insurance.
 The decision to buy this is going to depend on more factors.

 It will depend on the reliability of the vehicle that is bought.
-Some vehicles have a history for specific components breaking down more than others.
+Some vehicles have a history of specific components breaking down more than others.
 It is for this reason that some decide to get the extra warranty protection.

 Another mitigating factor could be the amount of use that the vehicle is used for.
 Being as there will be a lot of wear and tear on the vehicle then warranty insurance may be a good option.

 The Proper Focus

 It can be a difficult decision to make.
-But the focus needs to be on the vehicle insurance as a priority.
+But the focus needs to be on vehicle insurance as a priority.
 The reason, being is that many times collisions can involve injuries to other parties.
 Or damage to their vehicles.
 With the proper insurance in place, there is the comfort of knowing they are not going to have these expenses.
 These can be far more than what the replacement cost would be for a component breakdown in a vehicle.
 As it pertains to what warranty insurance covers.
-Careful insurance planning creates favourable results.
+Careful insurance planning creates favorable results.
 Understanding what both types of insurance have to offer is a priority.
 It is the only way informed decisions can be made.